 Are you a parent/carer of an autistic child or young person?
 SCATT courses are an excellent source of information for those new to autism or those requiring a little more in-depth knowledge.
-Creche can be provided free of charge for Harrow residents.
-Babysitting can be provided for out of Borough residents but will have to be paid for by the family.
+For daytime courses creche can be provided free of charge for Harrow residents.
+Creche may be available for those from other local authorities but will have to be paid for by the family.
 There will be no creche facility for evening courses.

 The course is held three times per year.
 It costs £35.00 for individuals, £60 for a couple.